cmateu/galstreams/README.md

 ### VERSION HISTORY:

+- 2018/01/19: Corvus and 20.0-1 stream's (Mateu et al. 2018 high-confidence candidates) footprints added
+- 2018/01/19: New functionality added: Footprints can be initialized with cootype=GC
 - 2018/01/19: Orinoco and Murrumbidgee footprints corrected.
 Shortname attribute added.
 Use shortname option in plots added.
 - 2018/01/17: Label centering changed.
 Now can be set arbitrarily at log file.
 Labels checked in gal/equ/GC
 - 2018/01/17: *New DES streams* (Shipp et al. 2018) *and Jet stream* (Jethwa et al. 2017) *added*.